Capstone courses in Environmental Studies Program

 - ENST 5830: Interdisciplinary Environmental Clinic

-- Faculty will notify students of acceptance beginning INSERT DATE and on a rolling basis afterwards.
+- Faculty will notify students of acceptance no later than Friday, May 8 and on a rolling basis afterwards.

 If you encounter questions about this form, please email martin@wustl.edu and catalano@wustl.edu.